Optical pumping of electronic quantum Hall states with vortex light: Bias voltage dependence of PC

 To experimentally demonstrate this mechanism, we use a device consisting of a hexagonal boron nitride (hBN) encapsulated monolayer graphene in an annular (Corbino) geometry as shown in Fig.~\ref{vb}a.
-The inner and outer contacts are used to apply an in-plane electric field and also measure the generated photocurrent, while the back-gate voltage $V_g$ controls the Fermi level.
-We apply an out-of-plane external magnetic field up to 9 Tesla at 4.2 Kelvin to be in the quantum Hall regime.
-The optical vortex beams of different vortices $\ell$ are generated by a spatial light modulator (SLM) and are concentrically focused on the Corbino device (see the SI for the sample and optical setup).
+The inner and outer contacts are used to apply an in-plane electric field and also measure the generated PC, while the back-gate voltage $V_{\rm{g}}$ controls the Fermi level.
+We apply an out-of-plane external magnetic field up to 9 T at 4.2 K to be in the quantum Hall regime.
+The optical vortex beams of different vortices $\ell$ are generated by a spatial light modulator (SLM) and are concentrically focused on the Corbino device (see the SI for the sample and optical setup, sections S1 and S3).
 This enables us to excite the carriers in our device which undergo vorticity-selective optical transitions, shown in Fig.~\ref{schematic}c.
-For all the measurements, we choose $V_g=\text{1.78 V}$, which sets the Fermi energy near filling factor $\nu=6$ (see Fig.~\ref{vg} and associated text for discussion about this choice).
+For all the measurements, we choose $V_{\rm{g}}=\text{1.78 V}$, which sets the Fermi energy near filling factor $\nu=6$ (see Fig.~{\ref{vg}} and associated text for discussion about this choice).

-The generated photocurrents for various optical vortices $\pm \ell$ are independently measured, while the beam is spatially scanned over the sample.
-Fig.~\ref{vb}b shows PC difference (subtracted), $\Delta_{PC}$, where the vortex beam $\ell=\pm2$ is spatially scanned over the sample (shown schematically in (i)), at $B=9\ \rm{T}$ (ii) and $B=-9\ \rm{T}$ (iii).
-It can be clearly observed that the $\Delta_{PC}$ flips sign when the magnetic field's direction is reversed.
+The generated PC for various optical vortices $\pm \ell$ are independently measured, while the beam is spatially scanned over the sample.
+Fig.~{\ref{vb}}b shows PC difference (subtracted), $\Delta_{\rm{PC}}$, where the vortex beam $\ell=\pm2$ is spatially scanned over the sample (shown schematically in (i)), at (ii) $B=9\ \rm{T}$ and (iii) $B=-9\ \rm{T}$.
+It can be clearly observed that the $\Delta_{\rm{PC}}$ flips sign when the magnetic field direction is reversed.
 This remarkable observation corroborates with the earlier optical pumping picture of Fig.~\ref{schematic}a, where depending on the vortices of the optical beam the radial extent of the electrons either shrink or expand during the optical excitation.
-Note that the sign of the observed photocurrent difference depends solely on the phase winding of the optical vortex beam, and not the intensity, therefore, one can not associate this (beyond the dipole-approximation) process with heating.
+Note that the sign of the observed PC difference depends solely on the phase winding of the optical vortex beam, and not the intensity; therefore, one can not associate this (beyond the dipole-approximation) process with heating.